conference-ictac2023/webpage/index.md

 ### News: Check the invited speakers and lecturers at ICTAC 2023!

-We are excited to announce our [invited speakers](https://ictac2023.compsust.utec.edu.pe/speakers/){:target="_blank"} invited speakers at ICTAC 2023: Marijn J.H.
-Heule  from CMU - USA,  Ana Cavalcanti  from the University of York, UK and Pedro R. D'Argenio from the National University of Córdoba, Argentina.
-These recognized speakers will also give lectures at the [training school](https://ictac2023.compsust.utec.edu.pe/school/){:target="_blank"}.
+We are excited to announce our [invited speakers](https://ictac2023.compsust.utec.edu.pe/speakers/){:target="_blank"}  at ICTAC 2023: Marijn J.H.
+Heule  from Carnegie Mellon University - USA,  Ana Cavalcanti  from the University of York - UK and Pedro R. D'Argenio from the National University of Córdoba - Argentina.
+These recognized speakers will also give a lecture at the [training school](https://ictac2023.compsust.utec.edu.pe/school/){:target="_blank"}.
 Christian Colombo from the University of Malta will also give a lecture at the training school.

-Stay tuned! more details about the topics will be announced soon!
+Stay tuned!
+More details about the topics will be announced soon!

 <!-- ### News: deadline extended and special issue journal